 In some cases, it is already set to the maximum while in others; you need to increase it from 64 MB default memory.

-Increase the mega bytes as much you want, but just make sure to not over-increase.
+Increase the megabytes as much as you want, but just make sure to not over-increase.
 I would recommend 96-128 MB memory limit.

-For changing WP memory limit, you would need to edit your WP-config file.
+For changing the WP memory limit, you would need to edit your WP-config file.

 It is also important to know PHP memory limit.
-WP memory shouldn’t be more than the PHP memory-limit.
-That said you can always change PHP memory limit from you server C-panel.
+WP memory shouldn’t be more than the PHP memory limit.
+That said you can always change the PHP memory limit from your server C-panel.

 Another thing that would make your WooCommerce website faster is CDN.
 You can make your WooCommerce health better by using a content delivery network for hosting media files.